gamrot/godley/README.md

 - visualize dynamic scenarios, and
 - study the implications of various macroeconomic structures on key variables.

+The package offers the flexibility to support both theoretical frameworks and data-driven scenarios.

-The package is named after Wynne Godley (1926–2010), a prominent British post-Keynesian economist and a leading figure in the development of SFC modeling.
+It is named in honor of Wynne Godley (1926–2010), a prominent British post-Keynesian economist and a leading figure in SFC modeling.

 ### Installation ⚙️